joemoose/dungeoneers.d20/docs/equipment.md

 ## Usage

-Most items have a specified number of **uses** to track resource consumption or wear and tear.
+Most items have a specified number of **uses** to track resource consumption or durability.
 After eating rations, for example, mark off one use.

-After all the uses are marked off on an item, it is depleted or destroyed and removed from your inventory.
+After all the uses are marked off on an item, it is depleted or destroyed.

 Unless specified otherwise, all items have three uses.

-- **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight. **On 1-2**, mark usage.
+- **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight. **On 1**, mark usage.
 - **Torches and lanterns**: mark usage every 6 turns.
 - **Rations**: Mark usage after a meal.
 - **Other gear**: If used in a way that could break or deplete it, the GM may ask you to mark usage.